brayvid/soap/README.md

 <h3>Revolutionizing How We Talk About Leaders</h3>

 Constructive political criticism online is hard to find.
 Discussions quickly turn mean, and even minor disagreements can escalate into major arguments.
-Messages will get lost if one's audience is too small, and misunderstood words can lead to undeserved backlash.
+Messages will get lost if one's audience is too small, and misunderstood words can lead to backlash.

 That's where Soap comes in—it's a new social platform designed to change the way we talk about our leaders.
 Soap is a public utility disguised as a social network where users can describe officials one word at a time.
 This straightforward approach aims to foster thoughtful, concise, and reasonable discourse.